 At MoneyMagpie there’s nothing more we love than budgeting.
-Ok that’s not actually true but we think budgeting is a brilliant way to take control of your spending, especially when you take into account the fact you can save as much as £400 a month!
-Keep reading as we reveal the do’s and dont’s of university budgeting and gain control of your spending today.
+OK, that’s not actually true but we think budgeting is a brilliant way to take control of your spending, especially when you take into account the fact you can save as much as £400 a month!
+But, according to a 2018 survey, more than one in six students don’t bother.
+Keep reading as we reveal the do’s and don’ts of university budgeting and gain control of your spending today.

 When writing out your university budget, it’s important that you adopt a sense of realism.
 Do you really need to eat out three days a week?
 Do you really need that top of the range laptop when your old laptop is fine?
 We don’t mean to be killjoys but adopting a sense of realism about your budget will see your money stretch a long way.